“Male sexual dysfunction (MSD) can affect males of all ages.

 How common is male sexual dysfunction?

-In Male Sexual Dysfunction: Abstract the author’s definition is:
+In Male Sexual Dysfunction: Abstract the authors explain:

 “The prevalence of male sexual dysfunction increases with age and is relatively high with greater than 50% of men aged 40 to 70 describing some degree of erectile dysfunction.
 Risk factors for male sexual dysfunction include age, diabetes mellitus (DM), cancer, stroke, hypertension, penile trauma, depression, anxiety, and disturbance in central serotonin neurotransmission and 5-HT postsynaptic receptor functioning”.3